okhiroyuki/cordova-plugin-magnetometer/README.md

 cordova-plugin-magnetometer
 ====================

-A magnetic field detector plugin.
-It is ideal for science toolkit or metal detector apps.
+A magnetic field detector plugin ideal for science toolkit or metal detector apps.

 The API can be accessed via single call or by placing a listener that fires a callback function repeatedly.